wrightet/swell/README.md

 * https://surf-swell.herokuapp.com/#/

 ## Getting started
-* Run npm install from the root directory.
-Then cd into the frontend directory and run npm install again.
+* Run `npm install` from the root directory.
+Then cd into the frontend directory and run `npm install` again.
-* To run Swell locally, navigate to the root directory and run npm run dev.
+* To run Swell locally, navigate to the root directory and run `npm run dev`.
 Then open localhost:3000 in the browser.

 ## Technologies used
 * MongoDB